donders-research-data-management/rdm-wiki/hpc-wiki/en/cluster_howto/exercise_2/exercise.md

 ## Tasks

-1. Now submit the job to the cluster using the following command.
-Please replace `<your_email>` with your actual email address.
+1. Try to submit a job to the cluster using the following command.

+    Note: remember to replace `<your_email>` with your actual email address.

     ```bash
     $ echo "$PWD/fake_app 3" | qsub -N fake_app -M <your_email> -l walltime=600,mem=128mb
     ```

 2. Wait for the job to finish, and check the `STDOUT` and `STDERR` files of the job.
-Do you get the result in the `STDOUT` file?
+Do you get the expected result in the `STDOUT` file?

-3. Check in your e-mail box for a notification about your job.
+3. Check your e-mail box for a notification about the job.
 The content of it should looks similar to the following snippet.

     ```bash
     PBS Job Id: 10086535.dccn-l029.dccn.nl